 An increasing number of African jurisdictions and regional economic communities have enacted competition laws and consumer welfare provisions to adapt to the realities of a global marketplace.
 Cross-border merger and inbound investment activity is increasing in the continent’s key growth markets, and Africa’s rapidly evolving merger control environment has become more significant and increasingly sophisticated.

-Regulatory regimes at national, regional and community level in many parts of Africa require a multi-layered approach to merger approval; ALN’s sharp analysis of the relevant merger control regulation and its application to individual deals is key to achieving successful outcomes.
+Regulatory regimes at national, regional, and community levels in many parts of Africa require a multi-layered approach to merger approval; ALN’s sharp analysis of the relevant merger control regulation and its application to individual deals is key to achieving successful outcomes.
 We are also well-versed in the development of regulation of prohibited practices in many countries.

 Representative transactions include advising: